micahchoo/Public-Making/How-Offline-Stores-get-your-Personal-Data-A-Pattern-Library.md

 [![Creative Commons License](https://i.creativecommons.org/l/by-nc/4.0/80x15.png)](http://creativecommons.org/licenses/by-nc/4.0/)
 How Offline Stores get your Personal Data - A Pattern Library is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+This collaborative project is all about creating a collection of information on how physical stores collect personal data from customers.
+The examples given in the excerpt show different ways that stores do this and how they convince people to share their information.
+The main goal of the project is to make people aware of privacy issues and how stores collect their data when they shop offline.
+By collecting this information, the project wants to help people make informed decisions about whether or not to share their personal information.
+If you join this project as a collaborator, you would research and collect more examples of how stores collect data from customers.
+You might observe and study practices in your own area, talk to store owners or customers, and provide your insights on the effects of these practices.
+Your unique perspective and research would be valuable in expanding our understanding of these practices.

 **Table of Contents**